 Do I have to fold my pushchair on a bus?

 Not automatically — but you may be asked to if the pushchair area is needed by a wheelchair user, who is generally given priority.
-You may also need to fold if the bus is full and there’s no pushchair space available.
-Always be prepared to fold quickly — secure your child first, then apply the brake, then fold.
+Always secure your child first, then apply the brake, then fold.

 Can a bus driver refuse a pushchair?